12 Best Mobile Apps That Help You Earn Money for Doing Almost Nothing

 Wouldn’t it be cool if you could make extra money just for using them?
 Well, you can.

-You’re not going to get rich by downloading mobile apps, but you can use these to earn a little extra money every month.
+You’re not going to get rich by downloading mobile apps that pay you, but you can use these to earn a little extra money every month.

 Considering some of them require you to do nothing, or just watch videos or take some paid surveys, it doesn’t seem like a bad deal to make a few extra bucks.